q62ur/CS2043-Assignment-Grading-System/README.md

 ## Repository Note

 This repository is a cleaned portfolio version of the original course project.
-Course-provided files, private test data, and any unnecessary instructional materials have been excluded.
+Course-provided files, private test data, compiled files, and unnecessary instructional materials have been excluded.